 Perkins Group - Blood Cancer Genomics

-Key terms: Inherited anaemias, myelofibrosis and other MPNs, transcription factors, genomics, stem cells, reprograming
+Key terms: Inherited anaemias, myelofibrosis and other myeloproliferative neoplasms (MPNs), transcription factors, genomics, stem cells, reprogramming

 To develop a molecular understanding of transcriptional control networks which underpin normal blood stem cell production and blood cancers.
 To harness this knowledge to cure inherited or acquired human blood diseases.